saaspegasus/pegasus-docs/experimental/react-front-end.md

 When using the `AuthenticatedRoute`, if the user is not logged in they will be redirected to the login page.
-If they are logged in, they will be able to access the route, and you can assume access to the user object and other APIs.
+If they are logged in, they will be able to access the route, and you can assume access to the user object and other APIs that require login.

 If you want to access user data you can use the `useAuthInfo` helper function which returns an `AuthContext` context.
 Here is a simplified example taken from the Profile page: